mikalshrestha/WebSocket-Implementation/README.md

-End to End WebSocket Implementation example using SprinBoot and Android
+End to End SSE Implementation example using SpringBoot and Android